sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_1_prerequisites/embedding_1_prerequisites.md

 We have broken the different types of embeds into separate documents based on use cases to allow a user to focus on those areas of interest and improve overall readability and supportability of each document.

-**This QuickStart is foundational to all the other embedding QuickStarts.** Additionally, it will demonstrate how to set up a local web application so that you can simulate using Sigma Embedding on your local computer.
+**This QuickStart is foundational to all the other embedding QuickStarts.**

+Additionally, it will demonstrate how to set up a local web application so that you can simulate using Sigma Embedding on your local computer.
 The local web application (Parent application) is to be reused on a few of the other embedding QuickStarts as required.

 For those interested, there is a comprehensive whitepaper, [Embedded Analytics Solutions for Secure Embedding](https://www.sigmacomputing.com/white-papers/white-paper-embedded-analytics)

  ### Target Audience
-Semi-technical users who will be aiding in the planning or implementation of Sigma with Embedding.
+Semi-technical users who will be aiding in the planning or implementation of Sigma with embedding.
 No SQL or technical data skills are needed to do this QuickStart.
 It does assume some common computer skills like installing software, using Terminal, navigating folders and copy/paste operations.

 ### Prerequisites